Skip to main content

 Are you looking for an overview of the company?

-Overviews will give you a company history, a revenue analysis, and potentially a SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis.
+Overviews will give you basic snapshot information such as company history, revenue analysis, executive leadership and potentially SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis data.

-Provides access to company reports on companies which include company histories, key executives, a business description, a revenue analysis, a SWOT analysis, and key competitors.
+Reports include company summary, financials, business segments, historical data, key executives, business description, news, SWOT analysis, and key competitors.

 Is the company publicly or privately owned?
-If a company is public, there will be much more information available; if a company is private, it can be very difficult to locate even the most basic information.
+If a company is public, there will be much more information available since it has to register with the Securities and Exchange Commission (SEC) and disclose its financials.
+Private companies are not required to file with the SEC, making it more difficult to locate even the most basic information.

 How can I determine if a company is public or private?

 Bloomberg Business Week has a list of public companies.
-You can search by the name of the company at http://www.bloomberg.com/research/common/symbollookup/symbollookup.asp
+You can search by company name at http://www.bloomberg.com/research/common/symbollookup/symbollookup.asp

 In addition, if you go to Yahoo!
 Finance, http://finance.yahoo.com and find the ticker symbol for the company, then the company is a publicly held company.
 A private company does not sell stock to the general public, and the stock is not traded on an exchange.